Finalising the long list of indicative questions

-In the Asthma PSP over 100 survey submissions asked about the side effects of both medication to ‘relieve symptoms’ and ‘prevent symptoms developing’ used in asthma treatment.
+In the Asthma PSP, over 100 survey responses asked about the side effects of both medication to ‘relieve symptoms’ and ‘prevent symptoms developing’ used in asthma treatment.
 These 100+ questions were made into two indicative questions:

 In the Childhood Disability PSP, the indicative question ‘What is the safety and effectiveness of drugs compared to talking therapies (e.g. Cognitive Behavioural Therapy) to treat anxiety in children and young people with Autistic Spectrum Disorders?’ came from the following originally submitted questions:

 ‘Do medications aimed at reducing anxiety (and thereby aggression) work long term in children with severe autism? / Is the management of anxiety with medication in children beneficial and what are the side effects? / Long term impact and side effect of risperidone vs sertraline vs fluoxetine for associated anxiety, comparative effectiveness and long-term side effects, is mono or multiple therapy best? / Which medication helps best for anxiety in autism / CBT is recognised as an effective treatment for ASD especially if it has been specifically modified for them.
 Why then can I not access this for my ASD children? / Use of CBT for repetitive behaviours in autism / What CBTs work in children with intellectual disabilities? / what is the evidence for CBT to treat anxiety in adolescents with autism?’